GioF71/tidal-connect/README.md

 #### Mandatory IPV6 support

 Tidal connect won't work if your system does not support ipv6.
 See [this](https://github.com/GioF71/tidal-connect/issues/21) issue.
-Afaik, there is no solution or workaround available other then, somehow, enabling ipv6.
+Afaik, there is no solution or workaround available other than, somehow, enabling ipv6.

 #### DietPi